 |Apr 12 - May 10||Wed||09:00 - 10:00||Online|

 Course outline TBD — see Learning Outcomes in the interim.

 - Departmental approval needed

-This online course is for students accepted into the Forensic Health Sciences Graduate Certificate program who have completed FSCT 9840.
-For special approval to register (if you have not been accepted into the GC program), please contact BCIT_Forensics@BCIT.ca .
-There will be 5 LIVE interactive sessions on Wednesday Feb 1, 8, 15, 22 and Mar 1st, 2023 at 9am-10am PST / 12pm-1pm EST.
+This online course is for health care professionals who work with children and youth who are victims of abuse, and for students accepted into the Forensic Health Sciences Graduate Certificate program.
+For approval to register, please contact BCIT_Forensics@BCIT.ca .
+There will be 5 LIVE interactive sessions on Wednesday Apr 12, 19, 26, May 3 & 10, 2023 at 9am-10am PST / 12pm-1pm EST.